cheq-ai/cheq-sales-demo/README.md

-# Cheq Adserver Automation Demo Site
+# Cheq Sales Demo  Site

 This is a simple demo site that demonstrates cheq's adserver/core functionality.
-This site should be publicly available at URL_ADDRESS_HERE
+This site should be publicly available at (https://particular-dormouse-cheq-f50da77f.koyeb.app/hubspot_form)

 ## Getting Started